Best Free CRM Tools for Small Business 2026: 8 Top Picks Compared

 | Customer support quality | 10% |

 Ratings are on a 1–5 scale.
-Pricing reflects published tiers as of early 2026 — always verify directly with the vendor since these change frequently.
+Pricing reflects published tiers as of early 2026 — always check directly with the vendor since these change.

 8-chapter comprehensive budgeting guide with 3 interactive calculators.
 Stop living paycheck to paycheck.